kovvurisushma/Javascript-Concepts/Objects and Functions.md

         console.log("yes we can have functions in array as they are just JS objects") }]
 ```

+## Array as an Object in Javascript ##
+- Array is considered as an object in javascript.
+- In Array, the index is the name and the element is the value.
+- so that's the reason we are able to access elements of an array in js using indexes as they are the names of the array objects.
+- so if you want to add a custom method for the array prototype you can easily do it by adding the method to the array prototype object.

 ## Automatic Semicolon Insertion
 - In JavaScript, it is optional to use semicolons, because the JS syntax parser inserts it on your behalf.